G4CMP/G4CMP/examples/quasiparticle/README.md

 <img width="400" height="142" alt="image" src="https://github.com/user-attachments/assets/8430e220-d72a-49cb-8411-fac6e59a384b" />

 Where D_n is the normal-state diffusion coefficient just above the transition temperature.
-In G4CMP, our value for this is about 6 um^2/ns.
-The dependence on the QP energy means that for most QPs that have cooled, the diffusion coefficient will be a factor of a few lower than this D_n out front, so we'll guess for now that the diffusion coefficient is about 2 um^2/ns.
-Then, we can calculate what average Δt we may expect for a given diffused Δx using (Δx)^2/2D.
-For our numbers here, using Δx=2400 um and D=2 um^2/ns, we find an expected time to diffuse of about 1.1 ms. For a back of the envelope, this is not bad.
+In G4CMP, our value for this is about 6 μm<sup>2</sup>/ns.
+The dependence on the QP energy means that for most QPs that have cooled, the diffusion coefficient will be a factor of a few lower than this D_n out front, so we'll guess for now that the diffusion coefficient is about 2 μm<sup>2</sup>/ns.
+Then, we can calculate what average Δt we may expect for a given diffused Δx using (Δx)<sup>2</sup>/2D.
+For our numbers here, using Δx=2400 μm and D=2 μm<sup>2</sup>/ns, we find an expected time to diffuse of about 1.1 ms. For a back of the envelope, this is not bad.
 However, we also recognize that additional pairbreaking may occur in regions of the CPW far from the initial injection point due to phonons released in the initial cascade, which may help explain why QPs are present in this distant location a bit earlier than our estimate.

 The final plot on the right, showing the QP occupancy of half-circle 6, is much more populated with QPs, but also displays a pattern of QPs "hopping in and out" of that section at late times, once many of the initial QPs have decayed away.
 Overall, this scenario shows a significantly different outcome compared to the Debye phonons launched into the ground plane (Point 1): here, we don't have to "get lucky" and have a QP produced in the CPW from a phonon that happens to enter it after being produced far away.